Odraxs/go-z-v-mail/README.md

 ## Project next steps

-- [ ] Search how to improve data-embedding to not use all the computer CPU, because if the computer has low spects it probably will crash.
 - [x] Add additional options to the search emails request.
-- [ ] Add to web project at least one new feature.
+- [x] Add to web project at least one new feature.
+- [x] Dockerize sever and web projects.
 - [ ] Add tests to server project.
+- [ ] Search how to improve data-embedding to not use all the computer CPU, because if the computer has low spects it probably will crash.
 - [ ]  ~~Add tests to web project.~~
-- [ ] Dockerize sever and web projects.